-BlackRock cuts backing for climate shareholder proposals
+BlackRock reduced its support for shareholder proposals on

 The world's biggest asset manager backed 4% of 493 such proposals in the 12 months through June, New York-based BlackRock said in a report Wednesday.
 That's down from 7% a year earlier and more than 20% in the same period through mid-2022.

-The firm, which said in January that its stewardship team was focused on the financial health of corporations, increased its support for resolutions on corporate governance — the "G" in ESG investing.
-BlackRock supported 21% of such proposals in the period, up from 11% a year earlier, according to the report.
+The firm, which said in January that its stewardship team was focused on the financial health of corporations, increased its support for resolutions on corporate governance — the "G" in

 BlackRock said shareholder proposals overall face considerable opposition because they're of "poor quality or unconnected to how a company delivers long-term shareholder value."